mendix/docs/content/appstore/modules/3d-viewer-for-teamcenter.md

  ![teamcenter-teamcenterlogin](attachments/3d-viewer-for-teamcenter/teamcenter-teamcenterlogin.jpg)

 {{% alert type="info" %}}
 The above is an example Teamcenter login flow.
-There are other Teamcenter login APIs provided in **TcConnector/Published/APIs/Login**, and you can choose how to use them based on your needs.
+There are other Teamcenter login APIs provided in **TcConnector** > **Published** > **APIs** > **Login**, and you can choose how to use them based on your needs.
 {{% /alert %}}

 ### 5.2 Getting a List of Corresponding Models from Teamcenter

 The **SearchTC** nanoflow in the 3D Viewer For Teamcenter app service enables setting search criteria and fetching a model list.
 This nanoflow will first check if an active Teamcenter user session is live and then perform the search, so logging in is essential before performing the model search.
 A list of **ModelDocument** objects will be returned as a result of this nanoflow; therefore, the nanoflow can be set as the data source of a [list view](/refguide/list-view).
-Additionally, by using **3dViewer_TC/USER_ME/SetRevisionRule**, you can apply specific revision rules to the search and get different model data returned.
+Additionally, by using **3dViewer_TC** > **USER_ME** > **SetRevisionRule**, you can apply specific revision rules to the search and get different model data returned.

-Follow these steps:
+Follow these steps to get the list:

 1. Create an **Open TC model** button and add to page.
 2. Set **On Click** action of the button to show a pop up page.